Abdulahadahmadi/crud-app/brain storming of project/general functionality.md

 1. user register form:
 * create a form with name, email, age, address and gender feilds. ----> Done
 * user have to fill name, email, age, address, gender in form. ----->
 * a submit button saves user data in local storage. ------>
 * save data of inputs in local storage.

+2. store data of inputs in local storage:
+*